sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 One of those features is networking between containers.

-In order for our `application` container to have a connection to our `database` container we need some sort of link between the two.

-Docker Compose configures this by creating a [Docker Network](https://docs.docker.com/network/).
+In order for our `application` container to have a connection to our `database` container we need to make a link between the two with a [Docker Network](https://docs.docker.com/network/).

 If we were using the `docker` command line tool we would define this with the `--network` option, but we'd also need to run `docker network create` first.
+Docker Compose configures this all for us!

 We can then connect to our database from our application by using `database` as a hostname, which is the name of the service as defined in our `docker-compose.yml` configuration.